Intent-Based Keyword Clustering for B2B SaaS

 - Transactional intent: Ah, these are your money-makers!
 They're ready to buy.
 Keywords like "best crm software" or "buy cybersecurity license online" are gold.

-Demandbase highlights the importance of tracking "high-intent search queries" like “best crm for saas” Demandbase - this shows what people are actively searching for.
+Demandbase highlights the importance of tracking "high-intent search queries" like “best crm for saas” Demandbase - this shows what people are actively searching for, and their focus on these queries helps us understand what users are actively considering.

 Building Your Intent-Based Keyword Clusters